freshp/php-duck-typing/Readme.md

 I also asked the question at https://stackoverflow.com/questions/47533037/check-an-object-for-interface-which-is-not-impemented

+*UPDATE:* This language feature is called duck typing and it is already available for python or javascript.
+I really want it for php.

 ## Example

 You include `PackageA` to your project.
 This package is not yours.